wmay/euc-safety/_guides/impact.md

 | Back                    | 50         | 18                 | 9                  |
 | Chest                   | 50         | 18                 | 15                 |

+The 50 Joules impact in these requirements is a 5kg weight dropped 1 meter.
+In response to this realistic impact, the requirements allow motorcycle protectors to transmit large amounts of force.
+Even level 2 motorcycle pads can transmit more force than a kick from a professional fighter, though they should be less jarring than the level 1 pads.
+For those who aren't prepared to take this kind of beating, companies like Forcefield, SAS-TEC, and D3O make premium pads that far surpass the level 2 requirements.

-For roller sports, level 2 pads transmit the same amount of force in response to harder impacts.
+For roller sports, level 2 pads transmit the same amount of force as level 1 pads, but in response to harder impacts.
 (As of October 2021, I only know of kneepads that meet the level 2 requirements.)

 | Body Part | Level 1 Impact (J) | Level 2 Impact (J) | Force (kN) |
 |-----------|--------------------|--------------------|------------|